About Handsling Bikes

 Handsling then bought into a share of the TR2evo track frame, before working to design the exclusive TR3evo off-shoot.

-Handsling continues to develop new models with another two new unique frames at the design stage.
+Handsling continues to develop new models with another two new unique frames at the test stage and a variety of products in design.

 What is a 'Handsling'?
 Where does the name come from?